tbeets/my-store/README.md

 | C23 | Friday hours |
 | C24 | Saturday hours |

-Note: On startup a file named `stores.csv` in the `data` sub-directory is loaded
+Note: On startup a file named `stores.csv` in the `data` sub-directory is loaded (one copy per Python process).

 # Standalone Service Execution